uhuohuy/GazPNE/README.md

 Parameters <*model_ID*> and <*epoch*> determine which model will be used.
 Parameter <*region*> denotes the test data set (Lousiana:0, Houston:1, Chennai:2).
 Parameter <*thres*> denotes the score threshold used to select the valid place name.

-Execute below command in case of a jave error.
+Execute the command below in case of a jave error.

 > spack load openjdk